ewolff/microservices-primer/manuscript/chapter3.md

 * Automating tests and deployments is complex since deployment monoliths are difficult to bring into production.
 The database which can be quite large and often contains a lot of data plays for instance a central role.
-In addition, many third party systems need to integrated or simulated.
+In addition, many third party systems need to be integrated or simulated.

 * The tests are laborious.
 Especially for deployment monoliths